Here’s a true story:

 I have a friend who once wrote JAMB about the same time as me.
 Back then, I asked him what course he wanted to read and he said “my guy, any course!”
 Well he read “any course”, he applied to “any school”.
 He graduated with “any grade”.
 And today’s he’s currently all over the place, looking for “any job”.

-A few days ago, I was spending time with my nieces and so I got the chance to watch Tom and Jerry after so many years!
+Some months ago, I was spending time with my nieces and so I got the chance to watch Tom and Jerry after so many years!
 It hit me: Do dogs really like bones, would they choose bones over meat? *laughs* the cartoon Tom and Jerry makes us believe that dogs love bones.
 But dogs actually prefer meat, they only take bones because they do not have a choice!